 Will Schwarzer

 Fun fact: this headshot was taken at an excellent studio in Beijing while I was studying Mandarin there.
 I’m always happy to chat in Chinese.
 Aside from languages, I also enjoy playing the piano and rock climbing.
-I particularly love exploring climbing gyms in new countries (tally so far: two in Beijing, one in Bangkok, one in Istanbul, one in Fort William, Scotland, one in London, and a few in Montreal).
+I particularly love exploring climbing gyms in new countries (tally so far: three in Beijing, one in Bangkok, one in Istanbul, one in Fort William, Scotland, one in London, and a few in Montreal).

 Note to prospective undergraduate and master’s collaborators: please read this before reaching out.